 Do yourself a favor and put Suica on your global NFC iPhone.
 Apple Pay Suica neatly sidesteps the NFC Pay infrastructure shortage and liberates every iPhone X / 8 customer.
 Add money to it with your Apple Pay credit cards from home.
 It works like magic and the entire Japanese contactless nation is at your command.

-Truth be told that Visa, Mastercard and American Express have done little over the years to promote their NFC Pay contactless services with Japanese merchants or customers anyway.
+Truth be told that Visa, Mastercard and American Express have done almost nothing over the years to promote their NFC Pay contactless services with Japanese merchants, or work together for a better customer checkout experience.
 Only recently has Visa started to market dual-mode iD/payWave Visa Debit cards via SMBC that do not work with Apple Pay but certainly attempt to compete with it with plastic.

 That NFC Pay Infrastructure Problem

 McDonalds, convenience stores and other retail empires have the IT and POS backend resources to add NFC Pay support at any time but one problem is the situation for middle tier businesses and smaller merchants.
 If their business is 99% Japanese, 1% of the customer base is no incentive to upgrade a payment processing system to add NFC Pay when there is no return.